Disney Springs Tips for Parents: Taking the Kids

 U.S. Space and Rocket Center

-We sent our child to his first Space Camp (he’s now been to Space Academy and Advanced Space Academy) so that he could explore his passion for space exploration.
+We sent our child to his first Camp (he is a Space Academy and Advanced Space Academy graduate) so that he could explore his passion for space exploration.
 There were so many other benefits that we had not anticipated.